maria-hampel/hpc-workspace-v2/admin-guide.md

 is matched against the user and his group.
 If the user is not in either of the two lists, he may not create a workspace in this location.

-**Caution:** the global `default` workspace can be used by any user, this overrides any ACL!
+With v2 there is a new extended ACL syntax introduced:
+An ACL list entry now has the format `[+|-]id[:[permission{,permission}]]` with permission being one of  `list,use,create,extend,release,restore`.
+Be carefull with the permission list, the comma seperator is the YAML list seperator as well, use quoting to overcome that proble,.

+Example: `user_acl: ["usera:list,release","userb:list,release"]`,
+To make a workspace at all usable for a user, `list` is always required, Extended ACL syntax is only needed in very special sitations, if single users should be prevented from carrying out some operations.

+**Caution:** in v1, the global `default` workspace enabled access to the named workspace for all users, this is no longer true in v2.
+Users have to have access to the named workspace.

 It is possible to have no global `default` directive, but in that case the administrator needs to ensure that every user shows up in the `userdefault` or `group default` list of exactly one workspace!

+**TODO** verify this is coorect in v2
 **Hint**: To enable access control, at least one of `user_acl` or `group_acl` has to be existing and non-empty!
 An invalid entry can be used to enable access control, like a non-existing user or group.
 An empty list does not enable